All Episodes

 Just journalistic curiosity.

-Uh and it'll be full of laughs and yucks.
+And it'll be full of laughs and yucks.

-Chavez will be laughing, he'll be cracking jokes about all this.
+He'll be cracking jokes about all this.

 The press will be laughing along with him.

-Uh, or rather an upside.
+But there's an upshot to this, or rather an upside.

-In the old days, uh uh had this happened, the Democrats would have said, Hey, hey, hey, you shut up, Chavez, and you shut up, Amadinejad.
+I'm predicting that as this keeps up, and this is probably, ladies and gentlemen, you know, in the old days, in the old days, had this happened, the Democrats would have said, hey, hey, hey, you shut up, Chavez, and you shut up, Ahmadinejad.

-Nobody criticizes I president like this.
+Nobody criticizes our president like this.

-We're not gonna put up that would be the old days.
+That would be the old days.

 They might have said under their breath, that's for us to do.

-We can criticize our you've heard the old saw.
+We can criticize our own.

 The family closes ranks no matter how crazy they are.

-And I could allow outside external criticism.
+And I'm going to allow outside external criticism.

-Because if if if it comes, it should have come already.
+If it comes, it should have come already.

-Democrats, everybody should have gone to the microphones, rushed to the microbes, we are not putting up, but they aren't, because they know that their base loved what Chavez said, and they don't want to run afoul of their base.
+We are not putting up, but they aren't because they know that their base loved what Chavez said and they don't want to run afoul of their base.

-My point, ladies and gentlemen, is that this is only going to uh rally even more Americans to the support and to the side of President Bush.
+My point, ladies and gentlemen, is that this is only going to rally even more Americans to the support and to the side of President Bush, which I think it's been doing for quite a while anyway.

-President Bush's speech was pretty good as speeches go, but the theater here is remarkable.
+President Bush's speech was pretty good as speeches go.

-The world's leading anti-Semite has been elevated to a mano a mano on the world stage.
+The world's leading anti-Semite has been elevated to a mano-amano on the world stage.

-I don't understand why President Bush would have allowed himself to be scheduled on the same day as Ahmadijad, a tiny pipsqueak leader and an anti-Semite of the worst order, the worst since Hitler in some ways, is being given this coequal status.
+I don't understand why President Bush would have allowed himself to be scheduled on the same day as Ahmadijad, a tiny pip squeak leader and an anti-Semite of the worst order, the worst since Hitler in some ways, is being given this co-equal status.

 Well, isn't that what people like you have sought?